Categories: Remodeling

 Building a second-story addition needs to take wind resistance into account.
 If the structure isn’t built to withstand excessive wind pressure, expect it to suffer damage during severe weather.
 The new framing should be reinforced to ensure adequate resistance to wind uplift.
 Steel straps can also be used to connect the second-story structure to your main house.

 Whatever space you dream of, Owens Construction can efficiently handle every phase of the project.
 Let one of our experienced team members guide you through your many options and help you find the best solution for your needs.
 In addition to two-story additions, we also specialize in bathroom and kitchen renovation.
-Give us call at (614) 846-1149 or fill out our contact form for a free consultation.
+Give us a call at (614) 846-1149 or fill out our contact form for a free consultation.

 Susie Moran